Ion (mythology): Euripides’ Ion

 One story of Ion is told in the tragedy play Ion by Euripides.
-Creusa conceived Ion with Apollo then she abandoned the child.
-Apollo asked Hermes to take Ion from his cradle.
-Ion was saved (and raised) by a priestess of the Delphic Oracle.
-Later, Xuthus was informed by the oracle that the first person he met when leaving the oracle would be his son, and this person was Ion.
-He interpreted it to mean that he had fathered Ion, when, in fact, Apollo was giving him Ion as an adoptive son.
-Creusa was planning on killing Ion due to her jealousy that Xuthus had a son while she was still childless.
-At the same time, Ion was planning on doing harm to Creusa.
-In the end, Creusa found out that Ion was her child, and only Xuthus' adopted child.
+Apollo had visited Creusa in a cave below Propylaea where she conceived Ion.
+When the princess gave birth to the child, she abandoned him in the same cave but Apollo father asked Hermes to take Ion from his cradle.
+Ion was saved, raised and educated by a priestess of the Delphic Oracle.
+When the boy had grown, and Xuthus and Creusa came to consult the oracle about the means of obtaining an heir, the answer was, that the first human being which Xuthus met on leaving the temple should be his son.
+Xuthus met Ion, and recognized him as his son but, in fact, Apollo was giving him Ion as an adoptive son.
+Creusa, imagining the boy to be a son of her husband by a former beloved while she was childless, she caused a cup to be presented to the youth, which was filled with the poisonous blood of a dragon.